Saint Olaf: Reign

 It is said that Olaf participated alongside fellow Viking Thorkell the Tall in the siege of Canterbury in 1011.

 Olaf sailed to the southern coast of Finland sometime in 1008.
-The journey resulted in the Battle at Herdaler, where Olaf and his men were ambushed in the woods.
+The journey resulted in the Battle at Herdaler, where Olaf and his men were ambushed by the Finns in the woods.
 Olaf lost many men but made it back to his boats.
 He ordered his ships to depart despite a rising storm.
 The Finns pursued them and made the same progress on land as Olaf and his men made on water.
 Despite these events they survived.
-The exact location of the battle is uncertain and the Finnish equivalent of Herdaler is unknown.
-It has been suggested that it could be in Uusimaa.
+The exact location of the battle is uncertain and the Finnish equivalent of Herdaler is unknown, but it has been suggested that it could be in Uusimaa, probably near present-day Ingå.

 As a teenager Olaf went to the Baltic, then to Denmark and later to England.
 Skaldic poetry suggests he led a successful seaborne attack that took down London Bridge, though Anglo-Saxon sources do not confirm this.
 This may have been in 1014, restoring London and the English throne to Æthelred the Unready and removing Cnut.
 According to Snorri's Heimskringla, the attack happened soon after the death of Sweyn Forkbeard with the city being held by Danish forces.
 Snorri's account claims that Olaf assisted Æthelred in driving the Danes out of England.
 Olaf is also said by Snorri to have aided the sons of Æthelred after his death.
 Olaf is said to have won battles but been unable to assist Æthelred's sons in driving Cnut out.
 After this, he set his sights on Norway.

 Olaf saw it as his calling to unite Norway into one kingdom, as Harald Fairhair had largely succeeded in doing.
 On the way home he wintered with Duke Richard II of Normandy.
-Norsemen had conquered this region in 881.
+Marauding Vikings had conquered this region in 881.
 Richard was himself an ardent Christian, and the Normans had also previously converted to Christianity.
 Before leaving, Olaf was baptised in Rouen in the pre-Romanesque Notre-Dame Cathedral by Richard's brother Robert the Dane, archbishop of Normandy.